Scientific Name

 Description

-Rebutia marsoneri is a small, free-flowering cactus with globose stems that grow up to 3 inches (7.5 cm) in diameter.
-Spines are short, thin, flexible to somewhat stout, brownish to golden yellow or white, and usually have dark tips.
-They are variable in length from 0.1 to 0.6 inches (0.3 to 1.5 cm) long.
-The plant develops a larger crop of flowers from the base of each stem.
-The flowers are bright golden yellow to orange or orange-red, up to 2 inches (5 cm) long, and up to 1.4 inches (3.5 cm) in diameter.
-It is one of the earliest Rebutias to flower in spring and has a very long-lasting and continuous blooming period.
+In spring, Rebutia marsoneri develops a large crop of flowers from the base of each stem.
+The flowers are bright yellow to orange or orange-red, reaching a length of 2 inches (5 cm) and a diameter of 1.4 inches (3.5 cm).
+This species is one of the earliest Rebutias to bloom and has a long-lasting, continuous blooming period.

 Hardiness